JGI-Bioinformatics/jaws/local_development.md

 ```
 You will want to setup your database first by creating some databases in mysql:
 You can enter the container either with `docker exec` or with the docker desktop.
 It is recommended
 to use the docker desktop since it provides a nice GUI.
-If you want to
 ```console
 > docker exec -it <CONTAINER ID or CONTAINER NAMES> /bin/bash
 ```